juami/pytentiostat/docs/experimentsetup.rst

 Three-electrode experiment
 ---------------------------

-.. todo:: add brief explanation about the connections and add diagram that shows an example or two.
+.. rubric:: Examples

+* Measure electrochemical behavior of materials
+* Sensing and detection experiments

 .. rubric:: Cell/Device Connection

+All three clips from the potentiostat can be attached to their respective electrodes in the cell, as shown in the figure below.

+.. todo:: add diagram that shows an example or two.